 What Is Mindfulness?
 (Includes Five Exercises Increase Mindfulness in Your Life)

-What is mindfulness?
 One of the major current ideas for reducing stress, being happier and increasing focus in both spirituality and psychology is the concept of mindfulness.

 But what is mindfulness?
 Why does mindfulness matter?
 How can mindfulness help you to be happier and healthier?